 While noncitizen voting has been advanced by lawmakers and backed by immigration advocacy groups for a long time, the proposal has taken on a new significance during the pandemic.
 Many of the city’s essential workers are immigrants, and proponents of the legislation argue that their contributions to the city should be recognized.
-“We expect immigrants to show up for this city, day in and day out, even in the midst of a pandemic,” said Fulvia Vargas-De León, associate counsel at LatinoJustice PRLDEF, a civil rights advocacy group.
+“We expect immigrants to show up for this city, day in and day out, even in the midst of a pandemic,” Fulvia Vargas-De León, associate counsel at the civil rights advocacy LatinoJustice PRLDEF, said at a City Council hearing on the bill in September.
 “And yet we say to them, ‘Live in this city, send your kids to school here, work here and even pay taxes here.
 But if you want to have a say in who runs the city, if you want to have a say in the legislation that is passed in the city, you don’t meet the necessary requirements.’”

 Are noncitizens eligible to vote elsewhere?

 New York City would be the first major city in the country to allow noncitizens to vote in local elections, but it wouldn’t be the first of any locality to take such a step.
 Takoma Park, Maryland – a city of roughly 18,000 people – has permitted noncitizens to vote in city elections since 1992.
 Though the passage of noncitizen voting would be a much greater undertaking for New York City – over 460 times the size of Takoma Park – supporters of the measure say that Takoma Park shows that the noncitizen voting can work.

 But the notion of noncitizens voting for their local representatives is hardly new in New York City.
 Between 1968 and 2003, noncitizens were allowed to vote in New York City school board elections – a fact proponents of the current legislation pointed to as precedent for its passage.

 What’s standing in the way of this popular bill?